-Rebate programs for rainwater tanks have been available for many years now.
-These incentives go a long way to covering the total cost of your water tank installation, and combined with a reduction in your mains water usage means that your lifetime savings can be significant.
+Various water tank rebate programs have been available for many years.
+These incentives go a long way to covering the total cost of your rainwater tank installation, and combined with a reduction in your mains water usage means that your lifetime savings can be significant.
 We recommend contacting your local council to find out what rainwater tank rebates are currently available in your area.

-The Living Victoria water rebate program has been extended again to 30 June 2015.
-We anticipate that following our latest drought and with the commissioning of Victoria's new desalination plant, that in the short term water tank incentives will be wound back.
-This will be necessary to build up load demand to get the new salt water removal infrastructure online.
+The popular Living Victoria water rebate program has recently finalised after years of successful operation.
+We anticipated that following our latest drought and with the commissioning of Victoria's new desalination plant, that in the short term this water tank incentive would be wound back.
+This is necessary to build up load demand to get the new salt water removal infrastructure online.

 Rebate certification: AS/NZS 4766:2006

-To claim a rebate you must purchase a water tank that is certified to AS/NZS 4766:2006 Polyethylene Storage Tanks for Water and Chemicals.
+To claim a water tank rebate you must purchase a tank that is certified to AS/NZS 4766:2006 Polyethylene Storage Tanks for Water and Chemicals.
 Certification to this one particular standard is important.